 AB: Just like a diet or exercise program, maintenance is important for long-term fascia health.
 Most users will focus on their trouble areas for a few months, and once they achieve their desired results, they'll do a couple weekly sessions to maintain their results and continue making progress.

-Since there is a multitude of factors that affect your fascia, it's important to be consistent with your fascial health regimen and do things on a regular basis to improve and maintain it.
+Since there are a multitude of factors that affect your fascia, it's important to be consistent with your fascial health regimen and do things on a regular basis to improve and maintain it.
 We've had many users who have had to discontinue FasciaBlasting due to health or time restrictions, but once they're able to get back on their regimen, they're able to get their fascia back to a healthy, smooth state.

 MD: How long does it take to see results?